noahgibbs/madscience_gem/README.md

 ## Installation

+If it's on a private gem server you have access to...

 Add 'madscience' to your Gemfile or install it manually:

    gem install madscience

 You'll also need Git and SSH installed already.

+Otherwise clone this repo and run things locally from it.

 ## Usage